Cosmetic Surgery Case Studies: An SEO Analysis

 Monthly SEO

 Link building.
-Anyone reading this from the Cosmetic Surgery industry will already know how competitive this market is.
+Anyone reading this from the cosmetic surgery industry will already know how competitive this market is.
 Because of that, link building is one of the main ongoing monthly tasks.

 We built links each month from guest posts, linking to all areas within the website.
 We also managed to pick up other types of links.